cjmacharia/phone/readMe.md

 npm test runs all the tests.

 Features!

     Can generate random phone numbers

-    Limit of phone numbers to be generated is accepted from the user limit of 10000 numbers generated at a time
+    limit of 10000 numbers generated at a time

     Numbers generated can be exported.

+    sorting of numbers Iin ascending order

-    sorting of numbers and exporting sorted numbers
+    sorting of numbers in descending  order

+    Can delete the generated numbers

+     All numbers start with 0

 Endpoints